An English Language Learner, or ELL, is a student whose home language is not English and needs support learning English.

 Each spring your child will be given the NY State English as a Second Language Achievement Test.
 This test measures your child’s progress in learning English.
 The results allow you, your child, and their teachers to understand strengths and areas that need improvement, such as speaking, reading, and writing.
 The results of this test are also used to determine if your child will continue to be identified as an English language learner in the next school year.

-Read more about the NY State English as a Second Language Achievement Test:
+Read more about the NY State English as a Second Language Achievement Test on our Tests for English Language Learners page.

 - Ensure that your child goes to school every day, ready to learn.